Kewal1903/Transaction-Verification-System/README.md

 o
 The Wallets table will maintain wallet_id, user_id, and balance, ensuring proper account tracking. o
 The Transactions table will record transaction_id, sender_wallet_id, receiver_wallet_id, amount, and timestamp, ensuring a structured ledger of all financial activities.
-Each transaction will also be cryptographically hashed with an SHA-256 cryptographic hash generated using DBMS_CRYPTO functions. o
+Each transaction will also be cryptographically hashed with an SHA-256 cryptographic hash generated using SHA2 functions. o
 The Blocks table will store block_id, previous_block_hash, nonce, and timestamp, linking transactions in a sequential manner to enforce immutability.
 •